root-project/root/README/ReleaseNotes/v620/index.md

 - As the tutorial `palettes.C` is often hit when searching the keyword `palette` in the reference guide, a direct link from this example to the full list of predefined palettes given in `TColor` has been added.
+- Revisited the TSpectrum2 documentation.
+All the static images have been replaced by macros generating images at reference guide build time.
+These macros have been added in the tutorial section of the reference guide.

 ## Build, Configuration and Testing Infrastructure